PhantazmNetwork/PhantazmServer/README.md

-run `java -jar dev-launcher.jar` (or `Launch Phantazm`), the setup script will prompt you to enter a URL, which will be appended automatically to your `.override.env` file.
+run `java -jar dev-launcher.jar` (or `Launch Phantazm`), the setup script will prompt you to enter a URL, which will be appended automatically to your `.env` file.
 An example of such a URL is below:

 ```
 https://steanky:[token-redacted]@github.com/PhantazmNetwork/Configuration